Mohamed222i/gazebo_maritime_ws/README.md

 This repository contains a Gazebo simulation environment for the WAM-V vessel.
 You can control the vessel’s propellers by publishing thrust commands to specific Gazebo topics.

 ---
+🛠️ Note: This project is currently under development to implement an Extended Kalman Filter (EKF) for sensor fusion and state estimation.

 ## 🚤 Starting the Simulation and Controlling the Propellers